startersclan/docker-sourceservers/README.md

 #### ENTRYPOINT and CMD

 Currently, the default `ENTRYPOINT` for all game images is [`"bash", "-c"`](build/Dockerfile#L72), and the `CMD` is [`""`](build/Dockerfile#L73).
-The values make it convenient especially in development environments where the game's command line can simply be appended as the final argument to the `docker run` command for starting the server.
+These values make it convenient especially in development environments where the game's command line can simply be appended as the final argument to the `docker run` command for starting a server.

-Each of the default values can also be overridden at runtime, a feature well supported by container orchestration tools such as [Kubernetes](https://kubernetes.io/) and [Docker Swarm Mode](https://docs.docker.com/engine/swarm/), and the standalone tool, [Docker Compose](https://docs.docker.com/compose/).
+Each of the default values can also be overridden at runtime, a feature well supported by container orchestration tools such as [Kubernetes](https://kubernetes.io/docs/home/) and [Docker Swarm Mode](https://docs.docker.com/engine/swarm/), and the standalone tool, [Docker Compose](https://docs.docker.com/compose/).
 Alternatively, they can be modified as part of the build steps in custom images.

 #### WORKDIR